 Moothart sent notices to boat owners to remove their boats by Aug.
-1. Moothart said he had to pull out his docks and equipment or the state would remove the equipment
+1. Moothart said he had to pull out his docks and equipment or the state would remove the equipment and charge him.

 With about 850 to 900 boats at the marina, many boat owners became involved on different sides.

 Gradually, the boat owners came together to get State Parks to rescind language in the new contract that wouldn't allow boat owners to transfer mooring contracts if they sold their boats.

 Boat owners were still concerned about the transition between operators during the last town hall meeting.